Table of Contents

-In addition to these, a dysfunctional self-purification of the esophagus (decreased esophageal clearance), also leads to prolonged contact of the reflux with the esophagus.
+In addition to these, a dysfunctional self-purification of the esophagus (decreased esophageal clearance) also leads to prolonged contact of the reflux with the esophagus.

-Finally, another fact that is related to the disease’s pathophysiology and which is crucial, is that the esophageal mucosa is subjected to damage caused by acidic gastric juices.
+Finally, another fact that is related to the disease’s pathophysiology and which is crucial, is that the esophageal mucosa is subject to damage caused by acidic gastric juices.
 Alkaline biliary reflux is very rarely the reason behind reflux disease.

 Heartburn affects 75% of patients

-Cardinal symptoms of gastroesophageal reflux disease include:
+The cardinal symptoms of gastroesophageal reflux disease include: